-The footprint, existing topography and city centre location make this a challenging build but off set by the advance logistical planning undertaken by Howard Civil Engineering prior to being awarded the scheme.
+The footprint, existing topography and city centre location made this a challenging build which was off set by the advance logistical planning undertaken by Howard Civil Engineering prior to being awarded the scheme.

 In brief the substructure consists of a 3500m2 basement with foundations, drainage, retaining walls, earthworks and vertical columns and cores.

 The superstructure involves the construction of 6no blocks up to 8 stories high.

 It will take approximately 45 weeks from groundbreaking to casting the final roof upstand.

 • Substructures element including mass fill, reinforced bases and ground beams.

 • Drainage including a bespoke cellular attenuation tank designed to utilise the void behind the retaining wall thus reducing additional dig and backfill

 • Waterproof fibre reinforced ground floor construction with separate tanking membrane